bwplotka/my/slides/optimizing-go-for-clouds/go-poland-meetup-11-2020/PITCHME.md

 ![drag=20 20, drop=20 80 true true](assets/images/slides/SPACEGIRL_GOPHER.png)

-[drag=80, drop=50 20 true true, set=text-bold]
+[drag=80, drop=50 20 true true, set=text-bold, set=fragment]
 Step 1: Define __the problem__; find __the bottleneck__.

-[drag=80, drop=50 50 true true, set=align-left]
+[drag=80, drop=50 50 true true, set=align-left fragment]
 @quote[<br/>1.
 First rule of Optimization: Don't do it.<br/>2.
 Second rule of Optimization: Don't do it... yet.<br/>3.
 Profile before Optimizing](http://wiki.c2.com/?RulesOfOptimization)

 Note:

-Overall, we can see that there are always excuses to avoid performance optimization.
-At the end it comes to the same conclusion, performance matters, but it has it consequences.
-Mainly that it's hard to achieve, takes time and might impact readability.
+OK hopefully I motivate you a bit to think about performance improvements for your  Go app, so

 So, how to approach this topic?